Colorado Quit Claim Deed Form

 The Official Colorado Quit Claim Deed is a form used for transferring real estate from one person to another; typically amongst family and close friends.
 Unlike other deeds, which may be cumbersome to complete and incur additional or higher taxes, this type offers a more streamlined and cost-effective means for the party who currently holds the interest (known as the “grantor”) to transfer it to another party (the “grantee”).
 The reason the parties need to have a connection to one another—such as a parent and child or a spouse and spouse—is because the grantee must be confident that the grantor holds the title of the property, as this type of form does not transfer title.

-Key inclusions (§ 38-30-113(1)(a)): According to the sample Deed found in this provision, the following information must be clearly stated in the document:
+Required information (§ 38-30-113(1)(a)): The following must be clearly stated in the document:

-- The Grantor’s name,
+- The grantor’s name,

-- The Grantor’s street address, city/town, county, and state,
+- The grantor’s street address, city/town, county, and state,

 - The property’s dollar value or the price of consideration,

-- The Grantee’s name,
+- The grantee’s name,

-- The Grantee’s street address, city/town, county, and state,
+- The grantee’s street address, city/town, county, and state,

 - The street address, city/town, county, and state the real property is located,

-- The purpose of the Deed,
+- The purpose of the deed,

-- The Grantor’s signature, and
+- The grantor’s signature, and

 - The date of signing.